 8: Returning to the world

 Casting circle is a time between the worlds – but it’s also something we need to return from.
 We, as human beings, need to be anchored in the physical world, and tend to our very physical needs.

-When ritual is done, it’s a good idea to remove ritual jewelry or anything else we wear just for ritual before heading home.
+When ritual is done, it’s a good idea to remove ritual jewellery or anything else we wear just for ritual before heading home or move back to our daily life.
 This helps create the clear distinction in our brains and bodies about where our focus and attention is.

 Food and drink